aidh-aadil/sparky-bot/README.md

 - `trivia` : Get a random trivia question according to your desired difficulty and category
 - `random-quote` : Get a random quote
 - `random-color` : Get a random color
+- `echo` : Make the bot send a message in a channel

 ### Economy system